Perspective | Olympic athletes are truly special. The IOC pawns them for whatever value it can get.

 “Man, they’re nervous,” said Noah Hoffman, twice a U.S. Olympian as a cross-country skier.
 “They’re not speaking to the media about anything related to human rights.
 They’re working through logistics of getting burner phones and rental computers.
 The only meetings they’ve had with their teams have been either about covid or security.
 They haven’t had any team meetings about sport, which is kind of mind-boggling.”

-Hoffman knows, because he now works with Global Athlete, a group that is pushing for a better balance of power between athletes and the people who use them for profit.
+Hoffman knows because he now works with Global Athlete, a group that is pushing for a better balance of power between athletes and the people who use them for profit.
 Looking at you, International Olympic Committee.

 Now, as the Games approach, it is either silent or passive on other fronts as well — the fact that a high-ranking member of the Beijing Organizing Committee said athletes could be punished for speaking out, the disappearance of Chinese tennis star Peng Shuai after she made allegations of sexual assault against a Communist Party official, the near-certainty that China will use the app required for athletes and others to report their health status daily to infiltrate their phones and mine personal information.